 16. 100% of patients suffering from insomnia reported improved sleep after taking up meditation.

-According to the same clinical findings by the Mind/Body Medical Institute, 91% of insomnia patients have either reduced sleeping medication use or completely eliminated it.
+According to the Mind/Body Medical Institute’s same clinical findings, 91% of insomnia patients have either reduced sleeping medication use or completely eliminated it.

 17. Mindfulness and meditation stats show that meditation helps infertile women have a 42% conception rate.